JorikSchellekens/FishEye/Computing Report.md

 ### Implementation

 The *motionBlur* method is implemented as a wrapper, explained in the *General Functions* section.
 First all the pixels need to copied to a new location.
-This location is hardcoded which I admit is not an ideal implementation.
-Once the copy is finished the pixels in the coppied image are traversed.
+This location is hard-coded which I admit is not an ideal implementation.
+Once the copy is finished the pixels in the copied image are traversed.
 The radius provided must be odd.
 The center pixel being one and two equal number of pixels either side.
 The center pixel is pushed to the stack and the pixels within the radius are pushed to the stack as well.
 This is followed by a number detailing the number of pixels pushed.
 This is because I ignore hypothetical pixels beyond the edge of the image.
-This means the pixel whos distance to the nearest edge is less than ``floor(radius / 2)``  will actually have less blur applied.
+This means the pixel who's distance to the nearest edge is less than ``floor(radius / 2)``  will actually have less blur applied.
 The following example would explain this:

 Using a radius of 8 the cells along the diagonal contain the number of pixels considered: